This story appeared in the November/December 2020 issue of LDS Living magazine.

-It was 2010, and Butler had been teaching his seminary class about the pioneer John Moyle, a mason best known for carving “Holiness to the Lord, House of the Lord” on the exterior of the Salt Lake Temple.
-Moyle worked on the temple for 20 years, walking to the site on foot even when his leg had to be amputated due to an accident.
+It was 2010, and Butler had been teaching his seminary class about the pioneer John Moyle, a stonemason recognized for carving “Holiness to the Lord, House of the Lord” on the exterior of the Salt Lake Temple.
+Moyle worked on the temple for 20 years, walking to the site on foot even after one of his legs had to be amputated due to an accident.

-One night in her home, Freeman, who had never met Butler at the time, had been studying the same story and thought there would be no better way to honor Moyle than to walk to the temple herself.
+One night in her home, Freeman had been studying the same story and thought there would be no better way to honor Moyle than to walk to the temple herself.
 Little did she know, her son's seminary teacher had the exact same thought, which her son revealed to her after she started trying to put her plan into action.

 It was on this trip that the two teachers discovered one very important thing.

 “We both found out that we love the Lord, we love the scriptures, we love teaching them, and we love bringing other people along,” Butler says.

 That was 10 years ago.
 Since then, Freeman and Butler have collaborated on a number of projects, including their book “The Peter Potential,” a Bible study non-profit called Multiply Goodness, "walking firesides," and anything in between that brings people together to talk about the gospel.

 One of Freeman and Butler’s most well-known projects is “Don’t Miss This,” a weekly video YouTube series where they share their insights from Come, Follow Me.
 With over 145,000 subscribers, the videos have taken off since the channel was launched just in time for the Church’s study of the New Testament in 2019.
 The pair also has over 92,000 Instagram followers and has written study guides to help Latter-day Saints dive in and truly learn from the scriptures.